maranomynet/es-in-css/README.md

 ### Unit Converters

-To keep it simple and sane `es-in-css` only **supports** one UnitValue per category of units (time, angles, physical size, etc.) but provides friendly converter functions from other units of measure into the supported units.
+To keep it simple and sane `es-in-css` only **supports** one UnitValue type per category of units (time, angles, physical size, etc.) but provides friendly converter functions from other units of measure into the main supported units.

 Percentage values from proportions/fractions:
 `pct_f()`, `vh_f()`, `vw_f()`, `vmin_f()` and `vmax_f()`.